Parking Status overview

 All in all, this is a nice feature to save the energy.
 Otherwise, you can see substantial performance gains after disabling core parking.
 Unfortunately, there is no way to manage CPU core parking from the user interface or by running command prompt.

-Parking Status is Windows 10 gadget give you the ability to toggle core parking at the press of a button, without having to manually go through registries or other complicated methods.
-After run the gadget show the current status of the core parking status, and a link to toggle it state.
-All you need just click on this link and your CPU core parking status changed immediately.
+Parking Status is Windows 11 and Windows 10 gadget give you the ability to toggle core parking at the press of a button, without having to manually go through registries or other complicated methods.
+After run, the gadget show the current status of the core parking status, and a link to toggle it state.
+All you need merely click on this link and your CPU core parking status changed immediately.
 Gadget will inform you about.
 Be sure that you give to gadget permission to change your computer registry.
-It is 100% safe and need for unhide parking features into settings.
+It is 100% safe and need to unhide parking features into settings.

 Also operate with cores parking available from settings in our System Monitor II gadget.